Maple bacon popcorn: homemade maple sugar coating, rendered bacon fat and freshly popped corn. Sweet, salty and crunchy. Ready in 1 hour. Serves 4

 Make the maple sugar

-Boil maple syrup in a medium saucepan to 128C (262F), then stir a further 1 minute off the heat.
+While the bacon is cooking, boil maple syrup in a medium saucepan to 128C (262F), then stir a further 1 minute off the heat.

 Beat the mixture with 1 beater, until crystallised, then pass through a fine sieve (you should have at least 2 tablespoons).
 If you have chunky bits that don’t go through, blitz them in a food processor and then pass them through the sieve.